-Within diagnostics, we are focusing on developing model-based technology for detection and identification of discrete and continuous faults.
-Utilizing a large electric power distribution system that mimics one that one would find on an aircraft or spacecraft, we are benchmarking diagnostics performance with hardware-in-the-loop.
-Finally, we are investigating metrics for diagnostics that will aid in the benchmarking and generally in the comparison of different diagnostic algorithms.
+Within diagnostics, we are focusing on developing model-based technology for detection, isolation, and identification of discrete and continuous faults.
+Utilizing a large electric power distribution system that mimics one that one would find on an aircraft or spacecraft, we have benchmarked different diagnosis algorithms performance with hardware-in-the-loop.
+We have also investigated metrics for diagnostics to compare different diagnostic algorithms.

-The D&P group is the steward of NASA's Prognostics Center of Excellence whose mission it is to advance state-of-the-art technology development for remaining life estimation and related topics.
-Please check the web site of the PCoE
+The D&P group is the steward of NASA's Prognostics Center of Excellence, whose mission is to advance state-of-the-art technology development for remaining life estimation and related topics.
+Please check the PCOE website.

 Idaho National Lab

 Scientific Monitoring, Inc.

 University of Maryland